tensorflow/java/CONTRIBUTING.md

 - To create a new patch or update one, you can make a copy of the TensorFlow source file to change, make your change and generate a patch using `git diff <file> <file-updated>`
 - If more than one file needs to be added to the patch, it's easier to clone the [TensorFlow repository](https://github.com/tensorflow/tensorflow), apply the changes and use `git diff` at the root of the tree

-Once these steps have been executed, you can run `mvn install` to build the new version but make sure to delete completely the `src/gen` directory of `tensorflow-core-api` first.

 ### Generating Java Bindings

 After upgrading the TensorFlow library, you need to regenerate all Java bindings that depends on the native code.
 That includes Java protos, C API bindings (JavaCPP) and operator classes.
 You can trigger the regeneration of these bindings with the Maven command `mvn clean install -Pgenerating`.

-This will trigger a small Bazel build of the TensorFlow sources to regenerate the Java protos, so make sure your [environment](CONTRIBUTING.md#native-builds) is setup properly.
+This will also trigger a small Bazel build of the TensorFlow sources to regenerate the Java protos, so make sure your [environment](CONTRIBUTING.md#native-builds) is setup properly.

 #### Operations Classification